DJChaos42/renewable/README.md

 ### Diamond Horse Armor
 - Crafted with 7 Diamonds in an "H" pattern.

-### Echo Shard
-- Crafted with an Amethyst Shard and 4 Sculk Blocks in a "+" pattern.

 ### Enchanted Golden Apple
 - Same as the now removed vanilla recipe.
 (8 Gold Blocks around an Apple.)